-Exploring their personal and professional relationships with CBD and cannabis, we’ve asked them questions around current market regulations, the reported uses of CBD as well as where the industry is heading in terms of research and innovation.
+Exploring their personal and professional relationships with CBD and cannabis, we’ve asked them questions about current market regulations, the reported uses of CBD, the CBD law in the UK, as well as where the industry is heading in terms of research and innovation.
 We’ll be sharing insights with you every week – stay tuned!

 Cannabis has been used as a medicine for thousands of years.
 Ancient cultures mixed it into other medicines to relieve pain and various ailments.
 In China, as early as 2737 B.C., it was made into a tea and used to treat malaria and other conditions.
 But it was not until the mid-19th century that doctors in the west began to take an interest.
-In Britain, even Queen Victoria took it for period pain, while in America it was used as a pain reliever for rheumatism and other diseases.
+In Britain, even Queen Victoria took it for period pain long before the CBD UK law was passed.
+In America, it was widely used as a pain reliever for rheumatism and other diseases.

 CBD was first isolated from the cannabis leaf in the 1960s, but it’s come a long way since then.
 As the use of CBD oil has become destigmatised and dissociated from recreational cannabis consumption, more people are turning to it and noticing benefits from its use.

 Historic milestones such as cannabis’ role in managing nausea during the AIDS crisis, led to research into CBD as a standalone compound.
 CBD’s medicinal use received heightened attention in 2018 when the topic of medical cannabis was thrust into parliamentary debate after 12-year-old Billy Caldwell’s supply of cannabis oil which was intended to treat his epilepsy was seized at Heathrow airport.
 This ultimately led to the first cannabis-based medicines being approved for use on the NHS in 2019.

 Acceptance of CBD in the UK